-1. Open Connect to a Network by clicking the Start Button.
-Start Connect To.

-2. In the Show list, click Wireless.

-3. In the list of available wireless networks, click the wireless network you would like to connect to, then click Connect.

-4. You may be prompted to enter a security key in order to connect to the network.

-5. Enter in the security key corresponding to the wireless network, and click OK.
+- 1. Open Connect to a Network by clicking the Start Button. and then click Connect To. - 2.
+In the Show list, click Wireless. - 3.
+In the list of available wireless networks, click the wireless network you would like to connect to, then click Connect. - 4.
+You may be prompted to enter a security key in order to connect to the network. - 5.
+Enter in the security key corresponding to the wireless network, and click \mathbf{OK} .